sam-sommerer/CSCI499_NaturalLanguageforInteractiveAI/hw1/instructions.md

 # Instructions
+1. Make sure you are in this directory
-1. Install all dependencies in `requirements.txt`
+2. Install all dependencies in `requirements.txt`
-2. Run the following command in terminal:
+3. Run the following command in terminal:
 ```commandline
 python train.py \
     --in_data_fn=lang_to_sem_data.json \